rancher/rke2/developer-docs/upgrading_kubernetes.md

     diff -y --suppress-common-lines r1args r2args
     ```

 Create a backport PR in any additional dev branches as necessary.
+Approval for PRs should come from people on the rke2/k3s team.
+Approval from the rancher team is not necessary (they control merging from dev branches to release branches).
 The PRs should be merged in a timely manner, within about a day; however, they do not need to be merged before RC releases and they typically do not need to block the final release.

 ### Promoting to Stable